Chris-Ack/Hunt_Randomizer/README.md

 - Player Count
 - Allow less optimal loadouts (less than 4 slots used) DONE
 - Quartermaster (and maybe other key Traits like Silent Killer) DONE
-- "Special Builds" into the Randomizer (Medival, Quad Dolch, SneakyBeaky)
+- "Special Builds" into the Randomizer (Medival, Quad Dolch, SneakyBeaky) -> in progress
 - Randomized Ammotypes DONE
 - Set max cost per loadout
 - (Weapon Max per Loadout? (as in: Max one Springfield, etc.)